 On the top of the apps card its shown, the search bar that allows to filter the apps displayed in the list, the refresh data button, and the deploy app button.
 The apps list displays up to four elements in a carrousel that is managed by two buttons (‘<’ and ‘>’) that enable to change the displayed elements between the list of available.
 Each app briefing card contains:

 - a list of the components status (squares)

-The deployed apps information is automatically updated every 60 seconds.
+The deployed apps information is automatically refreshed as indicated in the data refresh section

-On the top right part of the playground main view, it is placed the account button that allows you to open the account info, including profile and environments management.
-On the top part of it, right next to the title, there is an account dropdown selector for the user to choose which account to work with
+On the top right part of the Playground main view, it is placed the account button that allows you to open the account info, including profile and environments management.
+Once opened account window, right next to the title, there is an account dropdown selector for the user to choose which account to work with.

 In the profile tab, it’s available the user related information aswell as the logout button

 The environments tab allows to manage the environments of the selected account.
 At first sight, there is an environments list on the left and an information card on the right.
 Also, there are two buttons, above the info card, that enable to refresh the environments data and to create a new environment.
 On the list, the environment in use is displayed with the aquamarine border color.
 If no environment selected from the list, the info card shows a summary of all the account environments quotas.